 - ½ Lemon – juiced (about 1 TBS)

-- 1 TBS Flat Leaf Parsley, packed – finel chopped
+- 1 TBS Flat Leaf Parsley - packed & finely chopped

 - Make the Fra Diavolo Marinade: In the bowl of a food processor add the bell peppers, jalapeno, garlic, tomato paste, onion powder, paprika, lemon juice, and ½ teaspoon salt.
 Process until chunky and sauce-like, about 1-2 minutes.
 With the processor running, slowly stream in the olive oil.
 Process until smooth.
 Stir in the parsley.
 Taste and adjust for seasoning with salt and pepper.

-- Marinate the Chicken: Transfer ¾ths of the marinade (about 1 cup) to a large Ziploc bag or plastic container, reserving the rest for serving.
+- Marinate the Chicken: Reserve 1/3 cup of the marinade and set aside for serving.
+Transfer the remaining marinade to a large resealable bag or plastic container.
 Add the chicken thighs and turn to coat completely.
 Transfer to the refrigerator and let the chicken marinate for at least 4 hours, or up to overnight.

 - Preheat oven to 425 degrees F and line a baking sheet with aluminum foil for easy clean up.
 Use tongs to transfer the chicken thighs to the prepared baking sheet, letting excess marinade drain off (Discard excess marinade).
 Season with salt and pepper.